David

 contactor.

-the condensed long-chain hydrocarbon, and include apertures to
+of the condensed long-chain hydrocarbon, and include apertures

-allow upward progression of pyrolysis gases.
-In one embodiment,
+to allow upward progression of pyrolysis gases.

-there is a pipe directly linking the pyrolysis chamber to the

-to control a valve linking the jacket with a flue, opening of the

-valve causing cooling by down-draught and closing of the valve

-gases of a combustion unit of the pyrolysis chamber.
 In one

+embodiment, there is a pipe directly linking the pyrolysis

+adapted to control a valve linking the jacket with a flue,

+opening of the valve causing cooling by down-draught and closing

+exhaust gases of a combustion unit of the pyrolysis chamber.
+In

 adapted to purge the pyrolysis chamber and the contactor in

-purging gas through the pyrolysis chamber and the contactor and
+a purging gas through the pyrolysis chamber and the contactor

-directly from the contactor to a thermal oxidizer where purging
+and directly from the contactor to a thermal oxidizer where

 The invention will be more clearly understood from the following